We issue biodiversity certificates to eligible projects under the Nature Repair Market scheme.

 sell your certificate to an individual or business looking to invest in nature.

-At the end of your permanence period the certificate is cancelled.
+At the end of the project's permanence period, the certificate is cancelled.

 Certificate lifecycle